mckennapsean/dissertation/content/03-framework.md

 \sm{ideate, check definition}
 \sm{watch out for make \& deploy definitions for clarity, how relates for design?}

-A design process consists of steps taken to achieve a given outcome, such as a visualization system.
-Design decisions are the reasons and justification behind a choice made for a visualization, such as choosing a pie or bar chart.
-Design artifacts, like a system prototype, are the goal for each step of the design process and from making design decisions.
+A design process consists of _activities_ or steps taken to achieve a given outcome, such as a visualization system.
+Design _decisions_ are the reasons and justification behind a choice made for a visualization, such as choosing a pie or bar chart.
+Design _artifacts_, like a system prototype, are the goal for each step of the design process and from making design decisions.
 As explored in the previous chapter, no such work exists which connects all three of these aspects for visualization design.
-By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by other visualization designers.
+By connecting these components, the design activity framework more completely captures and describes the design process, increasing its actionability for use by novice visualization designers.

-In this chapter, we present an overview of the *design activity framework*, a flexible structure meant to guide a designer through the real-world, multilinear, and iterative  process of developing a visualization for a specific problem or application domain.
-We envision the framework as a lens that designers can use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and summarize the process itself.
+In this chapter, we present an overview of the **design activity framework**, a flexible structure meant to guide a novice designer through the real-world, multilinear, and iterative  process of developing a visualization for a specific problem or application domain.
+We envision the framework as a lens that a novice designer could use to orient themselves within the design process, to choose useful methods, to make appropriate design decisions, and to analyze and summarize the process itself.
 The design activity framework makes use of the nested model [@Munzner2009] to explicitly link the actions visualization designers take with the visualization decisions they make along the way, leading to what we believe is a more actionable visualization process model than those that currently exist.

-The concepts of this framework have developed over the course of several real-world design processes, both as a result of less successful projects and reflection upon successful case studies.
-Next, we present the idea of a *design activity*, which forms the basis of the new framework.
-Following that, we describe the four activities contained in the framework: *understand*, *ideate*, *make*, and *deploy*.
-For each activity, we articulate the motivation, artifacts, and the explicit link back to the levels of the nested model.
+The concepts of this framework have developed over the course of several real-world design processes, as a result of reflection on less successful projects and more successful case studies.
+Next, we present the idea of a design activity, which forms the basis of the new framework.
+Following that, we describe the four activities contained in the framework: _understand_, _ideate_, _make_, and _deploy_.
+For each activity, we articulate the motivation, artifacts, and decisions through an explicit link back to the levels of the nested model.

 ![
-  We present the framework's breakdown of a *design activity:* motivation, outcomes, and methods, where methods can be generative or evaluative.
+  We present the framework's breakdown of a _design activity_: motivation, artifacts, and methods, where methods can be generative or evaluative.
-  Additionally, we provide four overlapping, multilinear activities that compose the design activity framework.
+  Additionally, we provide four overlapping, multilinear activities that compose the design activity framework for visualization design.
 ](figures/daf/framework.pdf){#fig:framework width="100%"}